OpenVPN/openvpn/doc/man-sections/script-options.rst

   The ``--client-disconnect`` command is not passed any extra arguments (only those arguments specified in cmd, if any).

+--dns-updown cmd
+  Run command ``cmd``, instead of the default DNS up/down command that comes with openvpn.
+If ``cmd`` is ``disable`` the ``--dns-updown`` command is not run.

+  If you write your own command, please make sure to ignore ``--dns`` server profiles that cannot be applied.
+Port, DNSSEC and secure transport settings need to be adhered to.
+If split DNS is not possible a full redirect can be used as a fallback.
+If not all of the server addresses or search domains can be configured, apply them in the order they are listed in.

+  Note that ``--dns-updown`` is not supported on all platforms.
+On Windows DNS will always be set by the service.
+On Android DNS will be passed via management interface.

+  Note that DNS-related ``--dhcp-option``\ s might be converted so that they are available to this hook if no ``--dns`` options exist.
+If any ``--dns server`` option is present, DNS-related ``--dhcp-option``\ s will always be ignored.
+  If an ``--up`` script is defined, foreign_option env vars will be generated from ``--dns`` options and passed to the script.
+The default ``--dns-updown`` command is not run if an ``--up`` script is defined.
+Both is done for backward compatibility.
+In case you want to run the ``--dns-updown`` command even if there is an ``--up`` defined, you can define a custom command or use ``force`` as ``cmd`` to run the default command.
+No DNS env vars will be passed to ``--up`` in this case.

 --down cmd
   Run command ``cmd`` after TUN/TAP device close (post ``--user`` UID